About the Symposium

 The symposium ended with a special reading of “Writing the Plural,” a performance piece based on a group of short writings that Professor Sedgwick co-wrote with the collective ID 450, of which she was a founding member.

-The proceedings of the symposium were published in the Spring 2010 issue journal Criticism: A Quarterly Journal for the Arts (vol. 52, no. 2), available through Project Muse online.
+The proceedings of the symposium were published in the Spring 2010 issue of Criticism: A Quarterly Journal for the Arts (vol. 52, no. 2), available through Project Muse online.